 While later-stage content (e.g. demos) can be driven and shared by your team personally, it’s important to make sure the earlier stages (awareness, interest, consideration) are covered by automatic delivery and rely on a careful selection of buyer intent keywords, which can be curated by using B2B keyword research tools.

 How to Use B2B Keyword Research Tools

-Keywords play a key role in your SEO efforts because they help connect your content to the search queries potential customers are using to find solutions to their problems.
+Keywords play a key role in SEO because they help connect your content to the search queries that your potential customers are using to find solutions to their problems.

-- Check every in a keyword planner
+- Check every keyword in a keyword planner

-- Adjust the list with the keywords that have high search volumes, low competitiveness, and low difficulty
+- Adjust the initial list with the keywords that have high search volumes, low competitiveness, and low difficulty

 How to Convert Buyer Intent into Sales